supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-2-the-essentials.md

 [![](content/images/plugins/plugin-guide-2-the-essentials/dev-git-clone-dialog.png '@style="max-width: 400px;"')](content/images/plugins/plugin-guide-2-the-essentials/dev-git-clone-dialog.png ':ignore')

-> [!NOTE] For the rest of this tutorial, we will assume that the repository has been cloned in the `C:\Users\SMA\Documents\SMA\SuperMemoAssistant.Plugins.Wozniator2020` directory.
+> [!NOTE] For the rest of this tutorial, we will assume that the repository has been cloned into the `C:\Users\SMA\Documents\SMA\SuperMemoAssistant.Plugins.Wozniator2020` directory.

 After the download is complete, a new folder named `SuperMemoAssistant.Plugins.Wozniator2020` should be available.
 Navigate into the folder and make sure that it contains the following files and folder: